kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Metaphorical illustration.</strong> At the surface, language is readable.
 Deeper down, familiar objects become projections and distributed patterns.
 One anchor planted at a particular depth sends an effect through the levels above.
 This is explanatory artwork, not experimental evidence.</figcaption>
 </figure>

-I keep thinking about *Inception*.
+I have been using the [Audio Jacobian Lens](https://github.com/kennethli319/audio-jacobian-lens), which I adapted from [Anthropic's Jacobian Lens](https://www.anthropic.com/research/global-workspace), to look through the layers of speech models.
+And the more I descend through them—from readable output toward earlier representations—the more I keep thinking about *Inception*.

 In the movie, you enter one dream, then another inside it, and then another.
 The surface still looks familiar.
 But as you descend, things become less literal.
 An object can be a projection.
 Several objects can combine to express something that none of them means alone.
 And something small, placed deep enough, can reorganize what happens in every level above it.

-That is almost how I now imagine looking through a speech model with the [Audio Jacobian Lens](https://github.com/kennethli319/audio-jacobian-lens), which I adapted from [Anthropic's Jacobian Lens](https://www.anthropic.com/research/global-workspace).

 Under the metaphor, the instrument is not mystical.
 The Jacobian Lens fits a first-order map from an intermediate residual state toward a later space that can be read through the vocabulary head.
 In practical terms, I use it to ask: **which vocabulary directions become readable from here?** I adapted it for Whisper ASR, Chatterbox TTS, and an experimental Apple-silicon MLX path for LFM2.5 Audio.
 The encoder-to-decoder transport used for Phone Signature is my speech-specific extension, not a setup validated in Anthropic's paper.